RuihanGao/gps/README.md

 ## 4.4
 1. Going out to help log data
 2. Study Emily's `ddpg.py` and `ReplayMemory` in `utils.py`
-3. Try to retrain ddpg model with the bus located at the bottom
+3. Try to retrain ddpg model with the bus located at the bottom <br/>
+However, the model is not trained properly in that the bus learns only to go backwards even if the reward is negative.

 *Debug*
 * Error: `SyntaxError: Non-ASCII character '\xce' in file scripts/ddpg.py on line 215, but no encoding declared; see http://python.org/dev/peps/pep-0263/ for details` <br/>